 BofA Securities, Inc. and Barclays Capital Inc. are acting as representatives of each of the underwriters named below.
-Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we agreed to sell to the underwriters, and each of the underwriters agreed, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.
+Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we will agree to sell to the underwriters, and each of the underwriters will agree, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.

 Underwriters Number of Shares

-BofA Securities, Inc. 1,552,500
+BofA Securities, Inc.

-Barclays Capital Inc. 1,437,500
+Barclays Capital Inc.

-Allen & Company LLC 862,500
+Allen & Company LLC

 Evercore Group L.L.C.
-690,000

 William Blair & Company, L.L.C.
-460,000

-Raymond James & Associates, Inc. 402,500
+Raymond James & Associates, Inc.

-JMP Securities LLC 345,000
+JMP Securities LLC

 Total 5,750,000

-Subject to the terms and conditions set forth in the underwriting agreement, the underwriters agreed, severally and not jointly, to purchase all of the shares of common stock sold under the underwriting agreement if any of these shares are purchased.
-If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.
+Subject to the terms and conditions set forth in the underwriting agreement, the underwriters will agree, severally and not jointly, to purchase all of the shares of common stock sold under the underwriting agreement if any of these shares are purchased.
+If an underwriter defaults, the underwriting agreement will provide that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.

-We agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make in respect of those liabilities.
+We will agree to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make in respect of those liabilities.